PacktPublishing/Creating-a-Backend-for-iOS-Firebase/README.md

 ### Technical Requirements
 This course has the following software and hardware requirements:<br/>

-●	Xcode
+●	Xcode 9

-●	M ac Computer
+●	Mac Computer

 This course has been tested on the following system configuration: